citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 Somewhat recently, Apple released a new processor for their devices utilizing the ARM architecture, named Apple silicon (M1/M2).
 Citra’s x86_64 macOS builds technically worked with these new devices through Rosetta 2, in the sense that your game would launch, but it would also result in game bugs; freezing and crashing pretty frequently.
 Building it natively for ARM was often a solution, a solution inaccessible to the average user, unfortunately.
 An official Citra build was needed for users running those Apple silicon devices.

-However, as you may be aware, Apple does not support OpenGL 4.3, which is what Citra uses now.
-This presented us with a lot more issues.
-How are we going to get Apple silicon devices to run on Citra when macOS isn’t even a supported platform?
+However, as you may be aware, Apple does not support OpenGL 4.3, which presented us with a big issue.
+Apple officially only supports Metal, their own proprietary graphics API, adding support for which would require a lot of work.
+So, how are we going to get Apple silicon devices to run on Citra when macOS isn’t even a supported platform?
-Banking off of the fact that we have a new Vulkan graphics backend quickly making its way into Citra (have we mentioned that yet?), Steveice10 got to work implementing a universal macOS build for Citra that covers both x86_64 and arm64.
+Banking off of the fact that we have a new Vulkan graphics backend quickly making its way into Citra (have we mentioned that yet?), we can utilize MoltenVK, a mature translation layer that converts Vulkan API calls to appropriate Metal ones.
+With this solution in mind, Steveice10 got to work implementing a universal macOS build for Citra that covers both x86_64 and arm64.

 Initially, Citra was set up to build a universal app for both architectures all at once.
 However, due to a new library introduced with Vulkan not supporting multi-arch building correctly, we had to change approaches.
 Instead, we now build for x86_64 and ARM separately and combine the app at the end, giving us the same result without having to worry about adapting build scripts for multi-arch.

 The PR is currently not usable in the latest Nightly, as it is dependent on Vulkan being merged into Citra.
 It is, however, available to use in Canary.
-If you have an Apple silicon device and want to use Citra, please switch to the latest experimental Canary release, downloadable through our [installer](https://citra-emu.org/download/).
+If you have an Apple silicon device and want to use Citra, please switch to the latest experimental Canary release, downloadable through our installer.

 ### Bump macOS target to 11 (Big Sur) ([#6325](https://github.com/citra-emu/citra/pull/6325)) by [Steveice10](https://github.com/Steveice10)